RapidSoftwareSolutions/Marketplace-API2Cart-Package/README.md

 ## How to get credentials:
 0. Browse to [API2Cart website](https://api2cart.com)
 1. Register or log in
-2. Browse to [Stores page](https://app.api2cart.com) to get your apiKey
+2. Go to [Stores page](https://app.api2cart.com/stores) to get your apiKey